dancorl/felix-assiris/README.md

 of one single threaded Felix job that must consist of a restriction to the most commonly used instructions and of the ASSIRIS assembler, together with essential control instructions and macros.
 The job is described by an Ascii file (Felix used EBCDIC) on the standard input, resulting in a printout on the standard output.
-In the first version, there will be no other peripherals.
 The input code is assembled in machine code that is probably the same with the Felix one, and executed through interpretation.

 The simulator is currently only for Linux.
 It is written in Ada and published under GPLv2.